Tips on Use

-Remember that your gift card is redeemable to purchase goods and/or services only at participating and authorized Rite Aid locations.
+Remember that your gift card is redeemable to purchase Groupon Credits and/or Groupon Vouchers only at Groupon.com.
 You cannot use the gift card at other merchants.
-For information on Rite Aid and its locations, visit www.riteaid.com.
+For information on Groupon, Inc. visit Groupon Support Site

-Remember that your Rite Aid gift card is redeemable only to purchase goods and/or services and, unless required by law, is not redeemable for cash even if your gift card has a small remaining balance.
-A limited number of states have enacted statutes that require gift cards to be redeemable for cash in certain circumstances that are set forth in the statues.
-Most of the statues require gift cards to be redeemable for cash upon the consumer's request when the balance of the card is less than a specified dollar amount.
-In California, Rite Aid gift cards with a balance of less than $10 are redeemable for cash.
-For inquiries or additional information, see Contact Us.
+Remember that your gift card is redeemable only to purchase Groupon Credits and/or Groupon Vouchers.
+Therefore, unless otherwise required by law, your gift card is not redeemable for cash even if your gift card has a small remaining balance.
+A limited number of states have enacted statutes that require gift cards to be redeemable for cash in certain circumstances that are set forth in the statutes.
+For inquiries or additional information, Groupon Support Site

-Remember that your gift card is not usable by you to make payment on any Rite Aid credit or other card or any recurring store or payment account at Rite Aid.
-Your gift card is usable only to buy goods and/or services at participating and authorized Rite Aid locations.
+Remember that your gift card is not usable by you to make payment on any Groupon, Inc. credit or other card or any recurring store or payment account at Groupon, Inc. Your gift card is usable only to buy Groupon Credits and/or Groupon Vouchers at Groupon.com

 Remember that your gift card cannot be used in any illegal transaction.
 In addition, your gift card is not usable to purchase lottery tickets or money orders.

 Remember that the initial available balance on your gift card will be an amount set at the time of activation and/or purchase.
 Thereafter, the available balance will be reduced by each authorized use of the card or as otherwise provided in the terms and conditions except as prohibited by law.